Bwc9876/git-from-scratch/index.typ

 == Commit Parents

-`parent` is an important field.
-Using `parent`, we can create chains of commits with each on pointing to it's previous one (a linked list).
-This chain of commits represent the "history" of our project.
+Using `parent`, we can create chains of commits (a linked list).
+This chain of commits represent the history of our project.

 Commits can also have _multiple_ parents which represent a merging of two different histories.
 We'll explore merging a bit later.